Rutledge P. Hazzard: Career

 After leaving the U.S. Army, Brigadier General Hazzard joined the Central Intelligence Agency (CIA) as director of Science and Technology.
 After six years as director of the National Photographic Interpretation Center (NPIC), Brigadier General Hazzard returned to the CIA's National Intelligence Office.
 He retired from public service in 1985.

 Death

-Hazzard died on December 27, 2008, in Alexandria, Virginia.
-He had lung cancer.
+Hazzard died on December 27, 2008, in Alexandria, Virginia due to lung cancer.
 He was 83 years old at the time of death.

 Accolades

 Brigadier General Hazzard was inducted into the NGA Hall of Fame in 2002.
 Hazzard received the following accolades: